airblade/quo_vadis/README.md

 * Generate the views for you (for now, copy the examples given below).
 * Let you choose the identification field (currently `username`).
 * HTTP basic/digest authentication (probably).
-* Generate (User) model plus migration if it doesn't exist.
+* Generate model plus migration if it doesn't exist.
 * Detect presence of `has_secure_password` (see below) and adapt appropriately.

 What it doesn't and won't do: